skills/test-with-actions/.github/steps/1-step.md

    pytest --cov=src --verbose
    ```

-1. Add a comment to let Mona know the results of your coverage report.
+1. Add a comment in this issue to let Mona know the results of your coverage report.
 After reviewing, she will provide the next steps.

    ```md
    @professortocat, I've run my coverage report.